vanHeemstraSystems/amqp-service-headstart/README.md

         consumer/target/bin/consumer.jar
 ```

+***TO DO***: Have a look at an issue raised that may have the same cause as the failure above: https://github.com/moby/moby/issues/36573

 ***TO DO***: Have a look at working examples at https://github.com/ballerina-platform/ballerina-dev-website/blob/master/learn/user-guide/deployment/code-to-cloud/code-to-cloud-samples.md

 ***Note***: If not already in existence an new project sub-directory called ```target``` is created inside of which the executable is stored (```bin/consumer.jar```).